Hypersurface models

 We require that the provided toric base space is complete.
 This is a technical limitation as of now.
 The functionality of OSCAR only allows us to compute a section basis (or a finite subset thereof) for complete toric varieties.
 In the future, this could be extended.

 Completeness is an expensive check.
 Therefore, we provide an optional argument which one can use to disable this check if desired.
 To this end, one passes the optional argument completeness_check = false as last argument to the constructor.
-The following examples demonstrate this:
+Here is how we can construct a hypersurface model in OSCAR:

 hypersurface_modelMethod